 What could be easier?
 But those little jars of red pepper relish are sometimes hard to find and a little pricey.
-I've been wanting to find a recipe for canning some.
-I found a recipe online at www.food.com, so today I headed over to the farm market and bought some red peppers and got to work.
+So I make my own.
+It's a simple recipe, and easy for canning.

-The recipe said to chop the red peppers finely.
-I decided to try pulsing them in a food processor.
-I doubled the recipe, which called for six large red peppers.
+First chop the red peppers finely.
+I pulse them in a food processor.
+(When I'm canning, I double the recipe.)

-Place the chopped peppers in a sauce pot, add sugar, salt, cornstarch and vinegar, and simmer for one hour, stirring occasionally.
+Place the chopped peppers in a large sauce pot.
+Add sugar, salt, cornstarch and vinegar, and simmer for one hour, stirring occasionally.

 In the meantime, prepare your jars and heat up the water bath for canning.
 The doubled recipe fills seven pint jars.
-I used 14 half-pint jars and heated the filled jars in the water bath for 10 minutes.
+I use14 half-pint jars, which is the perfect size to layer on top of a bar of cream cheese.

 Red Sweet Pepper Relish